marabian/streamlit-tutorials/next-biggest-changes/README.md

 35. `Trubrics` - a component that adds a upvote/downvote button near the chat input, allows us to collect user feedback on generated responses with thumbs up/down, which can then be stored Trubrics cloud thru their API for later analysis.
 36. Streamlit Creators Program - VIP team of people who made big contributions to the community.
 Other ways to contribute include becoming a streamlit advocate by regularly producing content, student ambassador, streamlit moderator to help maintain forum/discord server.
 37. Streamlit Hackathon - AssemblyAI for auto transcriptions, LangChain/Llama Index for chatbot orchestration, Weaviate for vector database, Clarifai for gen AI in the cloud.
 Each of these has a specific Streamlit tutorial integration!
+38. `st.rerun()` method to rerun the app.
+Useful for advanced use cases like when you need to rerun an app for each micro-batch of new data for pseudo real-time data processing.
+Use sparingly, read more about it [here](https://docs.streamlit.io/develop/api-reference/execution-flow/st.rerun) (when to use vs when not to use)

 ## Features